Javonet/javonet-docs/v2/calling-methods/invoking-static-method.md

 **Code example below represents the sample `{called_name}` class that will be used in following sections**

 :::code source="v2/snippets/testResources/`{called_technology}`/TestClass.`{called_ext}`":::

-To interact with this library we have defined following variables pointing to our `{called_name}` package and class.
+To interact with this library we have defined two variables pointing to our `{called_name}` package and class.

 :::code source="v2/snippets/`{calling_technology}`/`{called_technology}`/integrationTests.`{calling_ext}`" ID="TestResources_TestClassValues":::